 With content cover, it is very much down to you to work out what you need.
 If you insure a car, the insurer works on the book value of the car as a starting point, but they are not aware of how much your items are worth.
 It is advisable to walk from room to room, adding up the value of your expensive items to get a clearer understanding of the base figure you need insurance for.
 You will be asked this when getting a quote, so try to be accurate and remember items such as mobile phones, children’s computers, and jewellery.
 You will be surprised how things add up!

 It is always worth shopping around when getting a quote, so try to use price comparison sites where you can, but be extra careful about what a policy does or does not contain when comparing prices.
 Also, make sure you shop around when your policy is due for renewal.
-As a single parent, time is precious, but so is money, and you can make a considerable saving when you compare policies and get the exact cover you need.
+Time is precious, but so is money, so if you are a single parents and want to save some money you can do so by comparing policies and getting the exact cover you need.
 Finally, if you can afford to do so, try to pay annually, as we suggested with car insurance, as the cost of cover is often lower.